jaredhared/phbackup/README.md

 # PHBackup - a Linux/Unix backup daemon

-PHBackup is a simple and fast backup solution to make backups of Linux/Unix hosts.
+PHBackup is a simple and fast backup solution to make backups of Linux/Unix machines and some devices like switches.
-It runs at a backup server and allows you to configure and manage backups of your machines.
+It runs at a backup server and allows you to configure and manage backups of your hosts.

 ## Screenshots